pepitoenpeligro/cloudbanking/README.md

 The description of the problem can be found in [Problem-Description](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/problem-description.md)

+A technological feasibility study of the project can be consulted at [Feasibility Study](https://github.com/pepitoenpeligro/CC-Project/blob/master/docs/feasibility-study.md)

 The list of tasks and the status of the project can be found at [Project Plan](https://github.com/pepitoenpeligro/CloudBanking/projects/1)